 Free Passes to Coastal Maine Botanical Gardens

 From May through October you can now get free passes for two adults and accompanying children to Coastal Maine Botanical Gardens in Boothbay.
 The gardens are spectacular from tulip season through autumn leaf and dahlia season, so start planning your adventure now.
-Call the library or email questions@lincolnvillelibrary.org for information about reserving your day's visit and getting tickets for two adults and any number of children/grandchildren under 18 years of age.
+Call the library or email questions@lincolnvillelibrary.org for information about reserving your day's visit and getting tickets for two adults and up to five children/grandchildren under 18 years of age per adult.

-Music Together --April 6 and May 4 at 10:00 join in fun with music and rhythm.
-Parents and children sing and dance during the program presented for free by the library.
+Music Together -- Saturdays beginning September 7 at 10:00 join in fun with music and rhythm.
+Parents and children sing and dance together.

 Children's Activities and Adult Activities

-Saturday, April 13, 10:00-12:00 Adult Games and refreshments.
+Friday May 17 10:00-12:00 Adult Games and refreshments.
 Cribbage, Scrabble, Sequence, Mahjong, Puzzles, Chess, etc. If you have a game at home you’d like to play, bring it along.
-Enjoy the afternoon at the library with friends while savoring tea and cookies. .
+Enjoy the morning at the library with friends while savoring tea and breakfast treats. .

 Evening and Daytime Programs